cyberwani/tweed/README.md

 # Tweed

-jQuery plugin for dysplaying a simple feed of recent tweets.
+jQuery plugin for displaying a simple feed of recent tweets.

 [See the DEMO](http://darsain.github.com/tweed)